AVSLab/basilisk/docs/installOptionalPackages.md

 ## Graphing via datashader

-In order to run the full datashader capabilities of the  [Monte Carlo scenarios](@ref MonteCarloSimulation), you must run the following commands (either as sudo or with the `--user` flag):
+In order to run the full `datashader` capabilities of the  [Monte Carlo scenarios](@ref MonteCarloSimulation), you must run the following commands (either as sudo or with the `--user` flag):

 ```
 pip install datashader
-pip install bokeh
-pip install pandas
 pip install holoviews
 ```

-It is possible to use just pandas and datashader to output images of the data; however, without holoviews and bokeh there will be no graph axis, title, etc.
+Installing `datashader` will automatically install `bokeh` and `pandas` packages.
+It is possible to use just `pandas` and `datashader` to output images of the data; however, without `holoviews` and `bokeh` there will be no graph axis, title, etc.

+**macOS NOTE:** if you are using the built-in Python 2.7 installation, you may need to install with the `--user` flag and adjust your `PATH` variable to include `~/Library/Python/2.7/bin`

-Here is a list of documents about the related packages to datashader:
+Here is a list of documents about the related packages to `datashader`:

 * [Datashader.org](http://datashader.org/)
 * [Many notebook examples of using datashader](https://anaconda.org/jbednar/notebooks)